 Common names for a species tend to be local or regional, eg the plant Echium plantagineum L. has an extensive range across southern Australia and is known in various places as ‘Patterson’s Curse’, ‘Salvation Jane’, ‘Southern Bluebell’, ‘Riverina Bluebell’, ‘blue weed’, ‘Purple Viper’s Bugloss’, and ‘purple bugloss’.
 Where a common name is known we include it in the Atlas.

-If you know a common name that is not in the Atlas, please tell us.
+If you know a common name that is not in the ALA, please contact us.

-The Atlas periodically retrieves the latest information provided by the National Species Lists and uses the taxonomic information to organise the biodiversity information it has.
+The ALA periodically retrieves the latest information provided by the National Species Lists and uses the taxonomic information to organise the biodiversity information it has.